By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Nikolay Kovalenko from Unsplash

-Cologne is another of Germany’s largest cities.
+Cologne is another of Germany’s most significant cities.
 Belgium and the Netherlands border Germany just across the Rhine from Cologne.
-Natural topography around the city, cultural gems, and a blending of modern and classical environments color the life in Cologne.
+Natural topography around the city, cultural gems, and a blending of modern and classical environments colour the life in Cologne.
 Wages are higher and allow a high standard of living.

 Many manufacturing and business industries have attached themselves to the land.
-Cologne is a highly developed economy and is one of Germany’s best cities to work in.
+Cologne has a highly developed economy and is one of Germany’s best cities to work in.

 The automotive industry drives the economy of this city.
 The media and insurance service sectors are also highly developed.

-The local Kölsch beer is a favored delicacy.
+The local Kölsch beer is a favoured delicacy.
 The Kölner Karneval, a major carnival in Cologne, showcases fancy-dressed people, street parades, and pubs.
-The Christmas markets in the city are another major attraction.

 5. Frankfurt